ipup/PPRevealSideViewController/README.md

 3. In the case you do not have controllers on all sides, you can also disable the bouncing animation which show that there is no controller.

+You now have a great method to replace a center controller with an other from center (thanks to [xOr-developer](https://github.com/x0r-developer))

+    SecondViewController *c = [[SecondViewController alloc] initWithNibName:@"SecondViewController" bundle:nil];
+    [self.revealSideViewController replaceCentralViewControllerWithNewController:c animated:YES animationDirection:PPRevealSideDirectionLeft completion:^{
+		PPRSLog(@"Poped with new controller");
+	}];

 ## Options
 You have some options availabled defined in PPRevealSideOptions